kokizzu/benakun/README.md

 - [ ] multi-user tenant (one tenant can have many users)
 - [ ] Reports / Laporan (TODO: find what are the standards and how to use calculate them)
   - [ ] Profit and Loss / Laporan Laba Rugi --> priority
-  - [ ] Balance Sheet / Laporan Posisi/Neracaya Keuangan --> priority
+  - [ ] Balance Sheet / Laporan Posisi / Neraca Keuangan --> priority
   - [ ] Cash Flow / Laporan Arus Kas
   - [ ] Statement of Changes in Equity / Laporan Perubahan Ekuitas/Modal
   - [ ] Notes to Financial Statements / Catatan atas Laporan Keuangan